Guest writer for Wake Up World

 9. Linked to Cancer?

-This is extremely controversial but we can’t ignore that plenty of animal models indicate that exposure to electromagnetic radiation increases the risk of tumor development.
-While human studies are rare, reports and case studies abound.
+This is an extremely controversial topic in health circles, but we can’t ignore that plenty of animal models indicate that exposure to electromagnetic radiation increases the risk of tumor development.
+While human studies are limited, reports and case studies abound.
 One such case involves a young 21-year-old woman who developed breast cancer.
 What makes this case unique was that her family did not have a predisposition to breast cancer… and she developed the tumor right on the spot she carried her cell phone in her bra.

 10. You Can Protect Yourself